 We love cycling—it helps us cover more ground while experiencing little adventures in nature.
 There’s something about taking the time to take in the sights of our city, people, and nature.

 Starting in our neighborhood, Briargrove, we take the streets and sidewalks through Tanglewood, heading east under 610.
-We keep going down Woodway Drive, past the Arboretum.
+We keep going down Woodway Drive, past the Houston Arboretum & Nature Center.
 Bonus!
 This is a great place to stop for an oasis in the city—so, take a stroll in nature or count the turtles at the turtle pond.

 Hop onto the Buffalo Bayou Trail

 Once Woodway Drive becomes Memorial Drive, we'll continue on down, past Memorial Park.
 After crossing Shepherd Drive, we'll pick up the Buffalo Bayou Trail.

 If you're in the mood for it, stay on the trail still heading downtown—you'll hit Lee and Joe Jamail Skatepark on Sabine Street, or, if you go a bit further, Allen's Landing where you can take a break to experience Houston's history!

 Loop towards White Oak Bayou